sanjeevsachdev/pizza-store-front-end/README.md

 ## Prerequisites

 - [Pizza Store API](https://github.com/psachdev6375/devcapsule/tree/master/services) should be set up and running at http://localhost:8080/
-- Pizza Store Front End application is being developed with portable edition of [Node.js v4.8.0](https://nodejs.org/dist/v4.8.0/node-v4.8.0-win-x86.zip) that comes bundled with npm v4.3.0.
+- Pizza Store Front End application is being developed on a Windows machine with portable edition of [Node.js v4.8.0](https://nodejs.org/dist/v4.8.0/node-v4.8.0-win-x86.zip) and npm v4.3.0.
 Download and unzip it in any directory on your machine.

 ## Project setup